-- Seminars organized : Nil - Special Lectures : Nil
+Seminars organized : Nil

+Special Lectures : Nil
-- Lecturing with Power point presentations - Student Support programme by remedial Coaching - Lectures by Eminent Personalities who visited the college. - Organised a Kathakali Prgoramme as part of the curriculum. - Organised a music programme 'Swaralayamanjari' - 34.
-Participation in Institutional Social Responsibility (ISR) and Extension activities - Institutional Social Responsibility (ISR) - Prof. Joy Joseph: Has launched a new-generation Youth solidarity aiming creative interventions among the University Students of Kerala now crossing the borders named 'Youth-AID' Programme

-: As part of College Career Guidance Cell, guided a large number of students to select their future courses and jobs.
+- 33. Teaching methods adopted to improve student learning - Lecturing with Power point presentations - Student Support programme by remedial Coaching - Lectures by Eminent Personalities who visited the college. - Organised a Kathakali Prgoramme as part of the curriculum. - Organised a music programme 'Swaralayamanjari' - 34.
+Participation in Institutional Social Responsibility (ISR) and Extension activities - Institutional Social Responsibility (ISR) - Prof. Joy Joseph: Has launched a new-generation Youth solidarity aiming creative interventions among the University Students of Kerala now crossing the borders named 'Youth-AID' Programme - : As part of College Career Guidance Cell, guided a large number of students to select their future courses and jobs. - Extension activities : Nil - 35.
+SWOC analysis of the department and Future plans

-: Nil